-Trump trial as spectacle: Not like OJ, but a media frenzy all the same
+Trump trial as spectacle: Not like OJ’s, but a media frenzy all the same

 For sheer drama, the most memorable moment was perhaps a May 20 incident that revolved around lawyer Robert Costello.

-It began when Judge Merchan took umbrage with what he felt was Mr. Costello’s impudence on the stand concerning overruled objections by the defense.
+It began when Judge Juan Merchan took umbrage at what he felt was Mr. Costello’s impudence on the stand concerning overruled objections by the defense.

-“When there is a witness on the stand, if you don’t like my ruling, you don’t say ‘jeez’, OK?” said the judge with uncharacteristic fire.
+“When there is a witness on the stand, if you don’t like my ruling, you don’t say ‘jeez,’ OK?” said the judge with uncharacteristic fire.

 Judge Merchan then tried to clear the court so he could rebuke Mr. Costello.
 But the media didn’t want to go.

-Note: Editor's note: As closing arguments in the trial occurred, two paragraphs in the story were updated to reflect that.